 In 1997, the building was renovated.
 Presently, the President of Lithuania and his Chancellery occupy the building, and leaders of other countries are received here.
 The flag of the President of Lithuania, which flies above the building, is lowered when the President leaves the country.
 Three national flags are hoisted in front of the building; two of them can be replaced by the flags of high foreign visitors.

-Every day at 18.00 you can see the changing of the guards at the Presidential Palace.
 Free excursions around the Presidential Palace are organised on Saturdays.
 During these excursions, visitors can see the interior of the historical building and they can even visit the office of the President.

 Every Sunday at 12:00 a solemn flag hoisting ceremony is held (5–10 min.).
 Participating in the ceremony are soldiers of the Honour Guard Company of the Lithuanian Armed Forces dressed not only in ceremonial uniforms but also in medieval armament.
 The soldiers dressed in reconstructed uniforms of the guards of the Palace of the Grand Dukes of the 14-century Algirdas’ epoch carry the message that the present-day Lithuanian Armed Forces are guardians of the honourable history of the country, a part of its centuries-old history.